 SOWP changes are here: 7 days before you may become ineligible

-On January 14, 2025, IRCC announced sweeping changes to the Spousal Open Work Permit (SOWP) program, aimed at aligning immigration policies with labor market priorities.
+On January 14, 2025, IRCC announced sweeping changes to the Spousal Open Work Permit (SOWP) program, aimed at aligning immigration policies with labour market priorities.
 We’ve been anticipating these changes for several months, and based on available information, the decision to significantly tighten the eligibility criteria was made as early as August 2024.
 Now, what was once anticipated has become a reality.

-Effective January 21, 2025—just a week from the date of this blog post—IRCC will drastically limit who can apply for a Spousal Open Work Permit in Canada as a family member of an international student or foreign worker.
+Effective January 21, 2025—just a week from the original date of this blog post—IRCC will drastically limit who can apply for a Spousal Open Work Permit in Canada as a family member of an international student or foreign worker.
 In this post, we’ll take a deep dive into what these changes entail, why they were introduced, and how international students, foreign workers, and their families can navigate this new landscape.

 Why Are These SOWP Eligibility Changes Happening?